turingschool/career-development-curriculum/module_four/negotiations.md

     * Say something like, *"I want to see these goals, and if I make them by 6 months, I want to then discuss a raise in my salary."* Bring it up in initial negotiation to put it on the table, and even if they do reviews later in the year, it doesn't hurt to ask during the initial negotiation.

   * Another way to ask is for a signing bonus:
     * *"I know we can’t meet my salary requirements, but what about rounding it out with a signing bonus?"*
-    * Companies are more likely to try this since it’s a 1-time thing
+    * Companies are more likely to try this since it’s a 1-time thing and it's a great option to negotiate for if benefits don't kick in for 90 days so that you can cover that cost.
+Keep in mind that it'll be taxed.

-  * You could also negotiate moving costs, but be aware that this is a reimbursement, not something you can take
+  * You could also negotiate moving costs, but be aware that this is a reimbursement, not something you can take.
+Ask about the tax write-off and get a list of what's reimburasable.
+  	* "Will you reimburse IRS-approved relocation expenses?"

 **Keep in Mind:**